 The TicWatch C2 has GPS and a heart rate sensor to increase its fitness tracking ability, along with NFC for Google Pay use, which is great news.
 The body is made from both plastic and stainless steel, and has an IP68 water resistant rating, while the straps are leather.
 Google’s Wear OS is installed, making the C2 compatible with both Android and iOS devices.
 It’s the latest version of Wear OS too, so the software easier to navigate, and has improved notifications.

-Mobvoi is also releasing a pair of true wireless headphones called TicPods Free.
-Originally launched on Kickstarter in the summer, where they were successfully funded, these $135 in-ear ‘buds connect with Google Assistant or Siri, and have gesture controls built into the stems.
+Mobvoi also has a pair of true wireless headphones called TicPods Free.
+Originally launched on Kickstarter in the summer, where they were successfully funded, these $130 in-ear ‘buds connect with Google Assistant or Siri, and have gesture controls built into the stems.

 The design means they isolate the wearer from outside sounds, automatically detect when they are inserted or removed from your ear to pause or play audio and are resistant to sweat and rain.
 Battery life is quoted as four hours, or 18 hours with recharges from the case, and a 15-minute charge will return 85 minutes of use.

 Combining the TicPods Free and the TicWatch C2 together means you’re still connected to your phone, and a virtual assistant; but not completely disconnected from the outside world.

 Updated on December 7, 2018: Added in availability for the Mobvoi TicWatch C2